art-suite/art-suite-foundations/packages/@art-suite/chained-test/README.md

 # Supported Frameworks: Jest & Mocha

-Chained-test works equally well with either [JestJs](https://www.npmjs.com/package/jest)(*) or [MochaJs](https://www.npmjs.com/package/mocha).
+Chained-test works equally well with either [JestJs](https://www.npmjs.com/package/jest) or [MochaJs](https://www.npmjs.com/package/mocha).

 In fact, chained-test should work with any testing framework that:

 1. declares tests with either `test(name, testFunction)` or `it(name, testFunction)`, and
 1. supports promise-based asynchronous tests

-> (*) Jest does not currently support dynamically skipping tests.
-Everything works in Jest, but Mocha's reporting is somewhat better when a chained-test fails in the middle.
-See below for more information on how failures are handled.

 # Install